gmethvin/sbt-tld/README.md

 }
 ```

 In this case, to get the list of TLDs, you'd use `TLDs.get`.
-You can configure the package, object, and val names by setting the above-mentioned settings.
 For convenience, the TLDs are all lowercased and sorted.